UCSBarchlab/PyRTL/docs/helpers.rst

 ----------------------

 In PyRTL there is only one function in charge of coercing values into :class:`WireVectors<.WireVector>`, and that is :func:`.as_wires`.
-This function is called in almost all helper functions and classes to manage the mixture of constants and WireVectors that naturally occur in hardware development.
+This function is called in almost all helper functions and classes to manage the mixture of constants and :class:`WireVectors<.WireVector>` that naturally occur in hardware development.
+See :ref:`wirevector_coercion` for examples and more details.

 .. autofunction:: pyrtl.corecircuits.as_wires